-2. Health and Safety Threat Assessment
+- 2. Health and Safety Threat Assessment - a.

-a.
 Risk Factors.
 SVRC will determine whether the reported information and any other available information provides a rational basis for concluding that there is a threat to the health or safety of the Complainant or to any other member of the College community.
-The team will make this determination based upon a review of the totality of the known circumstances, and will be guided by a consideration of the following factors (the "Risk Factors"):

-- Whether the Respondent has prior arrests, is the subject of prior reports and/or complaints related to any form of Prohibited Conduct, or has any history of violent behavior; - Whether the Respondent has a history of failing to comply with any College No-Contact Directive, other College protective measures, and/or any judicial protective order; - Whether the Respondent has threatened to commit violence or any form of Prohibited Conduct; - Whether the Prohibited Conduct involved multiple Respondents; - Whether the Prohibited Conduct involved physical violence.
+The team will make this determination Hampden-Sydney College Harassment and Discrimination Policy Page 59 based upon a review of the totality of the known circumstances, and will be guided by a consideration of the following factors (the "Risk Factors"): - Whether the Respondent has prior arrests, is the subject of prior reports and/or complaints related to any form of Prohibited Conduct, or has any history of violent behavior; - Whether the Respondent has a history of failing to comply with any College No-Contact Directive, other College protective measures, and/or any judicial protective order; - Whether the Respondent has threatened to commit violence or any form of Prohibited Conduct; - Whether the Prohibited Conduct involved multiple Respondents; - Whether the Prohibited Conduct involved physical violence.
 "Physical violence" means exerting control over another person through the use of physical force.
 Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking and brandishing or using any weapon; - Whether the report reveals a pattern of Sexual Violence (e.g., by the Respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location); - Whether the Sexual Misconduct was facilitated through the use of "date-rape" or similar drugs or intoxicants; - Whether the Sexual Misconduct occurred while the Complainant was unconscious, physically helpless or unaware that the misconduct was occurring; - Whether the Complainant is (or was at the time of the Sexual Misconduct) a minor (under 18); and/or - Whether any other aggravating circumstances or signs of predatory behavior are present. - b.
 Disclosure(s) of Information to Law Enforcement.
-Pursuant to Virginia law, the SVRC is required to disclose information about alleged Prohibited Conduct to law enforcement in the following circumstances: - (1) If SVRC (or, in the absence of consensus within the team, the Law Enforcement Representatives) concludes that there is a significant and articulable threat to the health or safety of the Complainant or to any other member of the College community and that disclosure of available information (including the names and any other information that personally identifies the Complainant, the Respondent, any witnesses, and/or any other third parties with knowledge of the reported incident)

-Enforcement Representative will immediately disclose the information to the law enforcement agency that would be responsible for investigating the alleged act of Sexual Violence.
+Pursuant to Virginia law, the SVRC is required to disclose information about alleged Prohibited Conduct to law enforcement in the following circumstances: - (1) If SVRC (or, in the absence of consensus within the team, the Law Enforcement Representatives) concludes that there is a significant and articulable threat to the health or safety of the Complainant or to any other member of the College community and that disclosure of available information (including the names and any other information that personally identifies the Complainant, the Respondent, any witnesses, and/or any other third parties with knowledge of the reported incident) Hampden-Sydney College Harassment and Discrimination Policy Page 60 is necessary to protect the health or safety of the Complainant or other individuals, the Law Enforcement Representative will immediately disclose the information to the law enforcement agency that would be responsible for investigating the alleged act of Sexual Violence.
 The SVRC will make this determination based upon a review of the totality of the known circumstances and consideration of the list of Risk Factors.
 The Title IX Coordinator will promptly notify the Complainant whenever such disclosure has been made.
 If the law enforcement agency that would be responsible for investigating the alleged act of Sexual Misconduct is located outside of the United States, this disclosure is not required by Virginia law.